bloodywd/python-project-83/README.md

 ## About the project.

-Page analyzer is a small web-interface application for SEO quality assurance tests similar to PageSpeed Insights. <br>
+Page analyzer is a small web-interface application for SEO quality assurance tests similar to PageSpeed Insights.
 [See the example](https://page-analyzer-26u6.onrender.com/)

 ## How to start